Gulf South Conference: History

 Originally known as the Mid-South Athletic Conference or Mid-South Conference, the Gulf South Conference was formed by six universities in the summer of 1970: Delta State, Florence State (now North Alabama), Jacksonville State, Livingston (now West Alabama), Tennessee–Martin, and Troy State (now Troy).
 Scheduling problems for the 1970–71 academic year limited the league to football, won by Jacksonville State.

 In 1971, the league changed its name to the Gulf South Conference; added Southeastern Louisiana (SLU) and Nicholls State (increasing the membership to eight); opened an office in Hammond, Louisiana; and began championships in all men's sports.
-The following year, Mississippi College and Northwestern Louisiana (NWLA, now Northwestern State) were admitted.
+The following year, Mississippi College (now Mississippi Christian University) and Northwestern Louisiana (NWLA, now Northwestern State) were admitted.
 NWLA withdrew to go Division I two years later, followed by SLU and Nicholls State in 1979.

 The conference continued with seven teams until 1981, when the presidents admitted Valdosta State.
 West Georgia joined in 1983.
 Eight years of stability ended in 1991 when Tennessee–Martin and Troy State went Division I, briefly dropping the GSC back to seven members, before the beginning of an expansion resulting in ten new members: Lincoln Memorial (1992–93); Alabama–Huntsville, Henderson State, Central Arkansas, and Mississippi University for Women (MUW) (1993–94); West Florida (1994–95); and Arkansas-Monticello, Arkansas Tech, Montevallo, and Southern Arkansas (1995–96).
 Jacksonville State went Division I at the end of 1992–93.
 Mississippi College dropped to Division III at the end of 1995–96 and was replaced by Christian Brothers to keep the Conference at 16 schools.
 In July 2000, the GSC welcomed Harding University and Ouachita Baptist University, making it the largest NCAA conference at any level with 18 schools.
 The Conference membership decreased to 17 when MUW dropped its athletics program at the end of the 2002–03 season.